micmejia/bible-dump/NKJV/Job/Job 28.md

 He cuts out channels in the rocks, And his eye sees every precious thing.

 ###### 11
-He dams up the streams from trickling; _What is_ hidden he brings forth to light.
+He dams up the streams from trickling; What is hidden he brings forth to light.

 ###### 12
 "But where can wisdom be found?
-And where _is_ the place of understanding?
+And where is the place of understanding?

 ###### 13
 Man does not know its value, Nor is it found in the land of the living.

 ###### 14
-The deep says, '_It is_ not in me'; And the sea says, '_It is_ not with me.'
+The deep says, 'It is not in me'; And the sea says, 'It is not with me.'

 ###### 15
-It cannot be purchased for gold, Nor can silver be weighed _for_ its price.
+It cannot be purchased for gold, Nor can silver be weighed for its price.

 ###### 16
 It cannot be valued in the gold of Ophir, In precious onyx or sapphire.